ahlstromcj/seq66/README.md

         *   Fixed output port-map issue with lookup of "FLUID Synth".
 Removed the random ID number; search the port name via containment, not equality.
-        *   Work on functional usage of the JACK Session API in progress.
+        *   Usage of the JACK Session API restored, though "deprecated".
             Removed all traces of LASH support.
 Added a configuration tab for enabling session management via JACK or NSM.
         *   Added automation control for "save session".